Location Photography

 Practical notes

-• Free roadside parking, short walk to the dam
+• Free roadside parking, short walk to the dam.

 Cabinovia Alba-Ciampac